JenDacanay/Speaker-Recognition-System/README.md

 <i> Table 1: Human Performance for Speaker Recognition</i>
 </p>

+## B. Speech Preprocessing

 ### Test 2

 Preprocessing was done using the audioread function in MATLAB which normalized the speech signals and determined the sampling rate to be 12.5 kHz.
 In a block of 256 samples, this converts to 20.5 ms of speech found.
+The signal was plotted in time domain in Figure 1 below.

 <p align="center">
   <img src="/Images/samplingrateresults.jpg" alt="sampling rate">